 - Thrips feed on woody plants throughout their growing seasons, including the azalea, ardisia, dogwood, gardenia, hibiscus, magnolia, maple, palm and viburnum throughout the growing season.

 - Many species feed within the plant buds or curled leaves, so they can be very difficult to detect.

 - Although thrips have wings, they are not strong flyers.
-But. because they are so small and light, they can be carried on wind from plant to plant.
+But because they are so small and light, they can be carried by wind from plant to plant.
 You also can unknowingly bring them into your home on a plant that was already infested.

-- The first sign of thrips is usually that of yellow or bleached spots on leaves, deformed leaves, dead blotches on petals.
+- The first sign of thrips is usually that of yellow or bleached spots on leaves, deformed leaves, or dead blotches on petals.

 - Next, the leaves are likely to take on a silvery varnish-like look and black spots, both of which are from the thrips' excrement, or fecal matter.